— Structured Cabling · Office

 Problem.
 A 50-seat single-floor office needs a Cat6A drop per desk plus AP and CCTV terminations, terminating to one rack.

 Answer.
-50 user drops + 8 APs + 12 CCTV = 70 total drops at an average run of ~30 m lands at roughly 2100 m of cable plus rack hardware.
-The estimator returns cable length, jacks, patch panels and rack-unit budget.
+50 user drops + 8 APs + 12 CCTV = 70 total drops at an average run of ~30 m lands at roughly 2.3 km of cable.
+The estimator returns indicative cable length, patch-panel count and the IDF count for the floor.

 02 / In depth